abaldeweg/cms-businesscard/README.md

 Place your logo in `content/.vuepress/public/` and define the filename in `content/.vuepress/config.js` under the `logo` key in the `themeConfig` config e.g. `logo: 'logo.svg'`.

+You can also set the height for the header.
+Use the `mastheadHeight` key under the `themeConfig` config to e.g. `mastheadHeight: '100px'`.

 You can make use of [Markdown](https://daringfireball.net/projects/markdown/syntax) and HTML.

 Include an image.
 Please, refer with an relative path (`./` in the following example) to the image.